VOLTTRON/volttron/docs/source/deploying-volttron/volttron-central.rst

         Installing volttron central.
         Should the agent autostart?
 [N]: y
         VC admin and password are set up using the admin web interface.
+        After starting VOLTTRON, please go to https://volttron-pc:8443/admin/login.html to complete the setup.
         Will this instance be controlled by volttron central?
 [Y]: y Configuring /home/user/volttron/services/core/VolttronCentralPlatform.
         What is the name of this instance? [volttron1]: